New Hampshire is full of surprises, especially when it comes to unique restaurants.

 The cozy lounge at The Library Restaurant (Photo Credit: The Library Restaurant)

-At The Library Restaurant in Portsmouth, NH, your family can enjoy a delicious meal in a historic 1886 libraryโno shushing required!
+At The Library Restaurant in Portsmouth, NH, your family can enjoy a memorable meal inside the historic Rockingham House, rebuilt after an 1884 fire.

 Hours: